gauravkakad1/Flutter-Camera-App/README.md

 # camera_app

-A new Flutter project.
+A Fully Functional Camera App using Flutter, it has following Functionalities:
+1.capture Image
+2.record video
+3.pick img from gallery
+4.scan qr code#

-## Getting Started
+# Getting Started

 This project is a starting point for a Flutter application.